Jasper Smits, Ph.D.

 Clinical Assessment

 Tara M. Moore, pronounced Tar-uh, graduated from the University of Texas at Austin in May of 2022 with a B.A. in Psychology and English and a Texas teaching certification in English Language Arts and Reading 7-12.
-After graduation, she briefly worked as a high school teacher before pivoting careers and joining the Anxiety and Health Behaviors Lab as a research coordinator for the COâ‚‚ Biomarker study.
-She now administers the clinical assessments for the PTSD and COâ‚‚ Biomarker study and acts as site manager for the lab, Exposure Therapy Consortium, and the Mechanistic Behavioral Research Consortium.
-Her main research interests include mood disorders and the micro and macro effects of racialized trauma in the African American community, with the hope of establishing more holistic clinical interventions for minorities experiencing stress-related conditions and health disparities.
-She is applying to Clinical and Counseling Psychology PhD programs this cycle (Fall '26).
+After graduation, she briefly worked as a high school teacher before pivoting careers and joining the lab as a research coordinator for the COâ‚‚ Biomarker study.
+She now administers clinical and neurocognitive assessments for the PTSD, COâ‚‚ Biomarker, and NET-B study.
+Additionally, she acts as the website manager for the lab, the Exposure Therapy Consortium, and the Mechanistic Behavioral Research Consortium.
+Her research interests include the micro and macro effects of racialized trauma in the African American community, with the hope of establishing more holistic clinical interventions for minorities with mood and anxiety-related disorders.
+She is currently applying to Clinical and Counseling Psychology Ph.D. programs (Fall '26).

 Abigail Winskowicz, B.A.